spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-vmware/airgap.md

      :::info

-     It's important that you follow this naming convention.
+     It is important that you follow this naming convention.
 Otherwise, Palette will not be able to identify the OS and Kubernetes OVA and you will not be able to upgrade your Palette instance.

      :::